ExploiTR/Login/README.md

 # License
 This project is licensed under the terms of Apache 2.0 license.
-Additionally, the font at assets/sfont.ttf is Kano font (Kano Geometric Typeface) by Frederick Lee ( https://www.behance.net/flgraphic / http://ideasonpurpose.com/ )

 # Downloads